cesardeazevedo/react-native-bottom-sheet-behavior/README.md

 * CoordinatorLayout
 * BottomSheetBehavior
 * FloatingActionButton
-* NestedScrollView
 * MergedAppBarLayout
 * ScrollingAppBarLayout
 * BackdropBottomSheet
 * BottomSheetHeader

-**NOTE** We expose some android core components such as `CoordinatorLayout`, `AppBarLayout`, `FloatingActionButton`, but they are NOT meant to be general purposed (with exception of NestedScrollView, which is basically a fork from react-native ScrollView), and it may not work out of the context of this library, so use at your own risk.
+**NOTE** We expose some android core components such as `CoordinatorLayout`, `AppBarLayout`, `FloatingActionButton`, but they are NOT meant to be general purposed, and it may not work out of the context of this library, so use at your own risk.

 ### iOS Alternative